A) Jesus’ death—the ransom for us

 In the Letter to the Hebrews Jesus is not only compared with the sacrifice of the Day of Atonement, but also with the High Priest who was allowed to enter the Most Holy Place once a year on this day.

-For there is one God, and one mediator also between God and men, the man Christ Jesus, who gave Himself as a ransom for all, the testimony given at the proper time.
-(1 Timothy 2:5-6)
+For there is one God, and there is one mediator between God and men, the man Christ Jesus, who gave himself as a ransom for all, which is the testimony given at the proper time.
+(1 Timothy 2:5–6)

 As man, Jesus is fully on our side.
 He knows all of our weaknesses and temptations.

-For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin.
+For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
 (Hebrews 4:15)

 That is why he is the one who can help us in our afflictions and weaknesses.
 He never sinned, despite being tempted in every way, and so he can empower us to overcome sin in our lives.
 He is a holy High Priest.

-For it was fitting for us to have such a high priest, holy, innocent, undefiled, separated from sinners and exalted above the heavens; who does not need daily, like those high priests, to offer up sacrifices, first for His own sins and then for the sins of the people, because this He did once for all when He offered up Himself.
-(Hebrews 7:26-27)
+For it was indeed fitting that we should have such a high priest, holy, innocent, unstained, separated from sinners, and exalted above the heavens.
+He has no need, like those high priests, to offer sacrifices daily, first for his own sins and then for those of the people, since he did this once for all when he offered up himself.
+(Hebrews 7:26–27)

 In his resurrection he overcame death and lives in all eternity.

-Therefore He is able also to save forever those who draw near to God through Him, since He always lives to make intercession for them.
+Consequently, he is able to save to the uttermost those who draw near to God through him, since he always lives to make intercession for them.
 (Hebrews 7:25)

 Jesus is the Immanuel, “God with us” (Matthew 1:23).
 He is God incarnate.